TomaszAugustyn/call-stack-logger/README.md

 mv Makefile_legacy Makefile
 mv src/Makefile_legacy src/Makefile

-# build with default logging
+# Build with default logging
 make
 # or for extended logging you can play with these flags
 make log_with_addr=1 log_not_demangled=1